mbuckler/vim-config/README.md

 Clone this repo and copy .vimrc to home directory

+Install all packages from command line: `vim +PluginInstall +qall`

 ## For Latex

-To force line wrapping for paragraphs, select text and then use gq
+To force line wrapping for paragraphs, select text and then use `:gq`

 To start a background process that automatically compiles your latex and generates a pdf
 `latexmk -pvc -pdf main.tex &`

-# General useful info
+## General useful info

-Empty for now
+Search and replace: `:%s/foo/bar/g`